Decompiling for Constant-Time Analysis: Improving the Transparency of Practical Decompilers

-\parhead{Comparison with unmodified RetDec + CT-LLVM} We now show that \ctretdec{} outperforms the combination of unmodified \retdec{} and CT-LLVM.
-Specifically, we find that the non-transparent \retdec{} does miss most CT violations in the benchmark set.
-We make the comparison by running the unmodified \retdec{} + CT-LLVM on the benchmark set.
-We highlighted all CT violations missed by non-transparent \retdec{} in \Cref{tab:ctretdec} with a shaded green cell \xmark.
+\paragraph*{Comparison with Unmodified RetDec+CT-LLVM} We now show that \textsc{CT-RetDec}{} outperforms the combination of unmodified \textsc{RetDec}{} and CT-LLVM.
+Specifically, we find that the nontransparent \textsc{RetDec}{} does miss most CT violations in the benchmark set.
+We make the comparison by running the unmodified \textsc{RetDec}{} + CT-LLVM on the benchmark set.
+We highlighted all CT violations missed by nontransparent \textsc{RetDec}{} in \Cref{tab:ctretdec} with a shaded green cell \ding{55}.
 As we can see, it can only find leakages in the sorting algorithms, \texttt{ct\_check\_scalar} and \texttt{ct\_hacl\_cmovzn4} under some configurations.
 Our comparison results highlight the importance of transparent decompilation for finding CT violations.

+\paragraph*{Performance Overhead of CT-RetDec} By selectively disabling optimization passes for \textsc{CT-RetDec}{}, we can expect increases in both the size of the decompiled code and the cost of subsequent analysis.
+On average, using \textsc{CT-RetDec}{} incurs a 73\% increase in analysis time and a 316\% increase in decompiled code size. \Cref{fig:overhead} summarizes these overheads across different binary types and compiler optimization levels.
+Binaries compiled with \texttt{-O0} have the largest overhead, as they contain more unoptimized code and therefore offer greater opportunities for decompilation optimizations that are disabled in \textsc{CT-RetDec}{}.
+In contrast, binaries compiled with \texttt{-Os} are already compact and leave less room for further optimization, resulting in lower performance overhead.
+Given the benefit of using a more transparent \textsc{RetDec}{}, this performance overhead is generally acceptable.